arangodb/velocypack/VelocyPack.md

     taken for arrays with 1 element.
   - for types 0x06-0x09 an array of offsets (unaligned, in the number format described above) earlier offsets reside at lower addresses.
-    Offsets are measured from the start of the Jason value.
+    Offsets are measured from the start of the VPack value.

 Nonempty arrays have a small header including their byte length, the